socialimpactlab/socialimpactlab.github.io/careers/project-manager.md

 ###Desirable (but not requried):
 * Social enterprise experience;
-* Experience working or living in India;
+* Experience working with government clients, ideally in India;
 * Knowledge of principles of quality and accountability in international development and aid work;
 * Knowledge of Agile Project Management, human-centered design principles, and product design and ownership experience;
 * Experience in disaster risk reduction, disaster preparedness, or land resilience;